The Resilient Educator: Recognizing the Signs of Teacher Burnout

 At Walden University, not only are we are proud to educate educators, we’re also devoted to the success of our students and graduates.
 In light of the current challenges, we would like to share a recent article on the topic of teacher burnout in hopes that it will benefit educators and administrators.

-At the 2019 National Teacher Leadership Conference in Orlando, Florida, Jennifer Teasdale, a member of the product management team in The Richard W. Riley College of Education and Leadership at Walden University, convened educators with decades of combined experience for an insightful and timely discussion about burnout.
+At the 2019 National Teacher Leadership Conference in Orlando, Florida, Jennifer Teasdale, a member of the product management team in The Richard W. Riley College of Education and Human Sciences at Walden University, convened educators with decades of combined experience for an insightful and timely discussion about burnout.

 Walden, a longtime supporter of the National Network of State Teachers of the Year (NNSTOY), which hosts the annual conference, frequently brings together top educators to glean their insights on current issues.
 With over 40% of teachers leaving the profession within the first five years,1 and many of them citing job stress as the cause,2 teacher burnout is one of education’s urgent concerns.